-- are pregnant, planning to become pregnant or breastfeeding. - have type 1 diabetes. - have a personal or family history of medullary thyroid cancer. - have a personal or family history of multiple endocrine neoplasia syndrome type 2.
+- are pregnant, planning to become pregnant or breastfeeding.
+Stop this medication 2 months before planning to become pregnant. - have a personal or family history of medullary thyroid cancer. - have a personal history of multiple endocrine neoplasia syndrome type 2.

 If you currently have or used to have any of the conditions below, discuss the additional risks of this medication with your healthcare provider to make sure it is the best choice for you.